Sergei2404/hapi-token/README.md

 }
 ```

-Then you need rebuild and redeploy new wasm.
-Migrate your contract with command
+Then you need to rebuild and redeploy the new wasm.
+Migrate your contract with the command
 ```bash
 near call $CONTRACT_ID add_hapi '{"aml_account_id": "'$AML_ID'"}' --accountId $CONTRACT_ID
 ```

-Now your contrct is ready to work with HAPI.
-And you can remove *Mgirations* trait from your contract.
+Now your contract is ready to work with HAPI.
+And you can remove the *Migrations* trait from your contract.